Email on Rumkin.com

 I need to remove TMDA and just set up a SSL enabled SMTP and IMAP nobody on this system needs the added overhead of TMDA.

 If someone is trying to email you but gets their messages returned, tell them to go to this page, which will explain what that is all about and how to fix it.
-Make sure that they use my special contact form to get ahold of me if their email is being stopped by my system.

 Every account on rumkin.com can use the web-based email system at mail.rumkin.com.
 You can also use the secure version, but your browser will be asked if the security certificate is ok.
 I am using a free certificate from Startcom.
 You can install the CA Cert in your web browser to eliminate this tiny hassle.